numworks/epsilon/docs/index.md

 - Where will we store read-only variables?
 - Where will the code live in memory?

 The firmware will also need to take special care of the system initialization.
 There is no such thing as a "main" function on a firmware.
-Instead, on Cortex-M4 devices, after reset the CPU simply jumps to the address contained at address 0x00000000 (which happens to be the first bytes of flash memory).
+Instead, on Cortex-M devices, after reset the CPU simply jumps to the address contained at address 0x00000000 (which happens to be the first bytes of flash memory).
 So if your firmware starts by 0x12345678, code execution will start at address 0x12345678.

 Enforcing such a careful memory layout would be an impossible job without the proper tool.
 Fortunately, embedded linkers can be scripted and allow this kind of tailor-made configuration.
-You'll find Epsilon's linker script in "ion/src/device/boot/flash.ld" - it is heavily commented and should be self-explanatory.
+You'll find Epsilon's linker script in [ion/src/device/n0110/flash.ld](https://github.com/numworks/epsilon/blob/master/ion/src/device/n0110/flash.ld) - it is heavily commented and should be self-explanatory.

 That being said, there are additional things the OS usually takes care of which we need to do ourselves : for example, initialize global variables to zero.
-This is done in the "ion/src/device/boot/rt0.cpp" file, which is worth reading too.
+This is done in the [ion/src/device/shared/boot/rt0.cpp](https://github.com/numworks/epsilon/blob/master/ion/src/device/shared/boot/rt0.cpp) file, which is worth reading too.